 On June 4, 2019, we entered into a License Amendment and Settlement Agreement (or the First License Amendment) with Villani.
-Pursuant to the First License Amendment, we made milestone payments to Villani in an aggregate amount of \$750,000, and in exchange for certain know-how, we issued to Villani 5,221,156 units of our Series 1c Preferred Units (which units were converted into shares of our Series 1c Preferred Stock in connection with our conversion into a Delaware corporation, which was equal to 5% of our total capitalization (on a fullydiluted basis) at the time of issuance, these units were valued at \$730,962.
+Pursuant to the First License Amendment, we made milestone payments to Villani in an aggregate amount of \$750,000, and in exchange for certain know-how, we issued to Villani 5,221,156 units of our Series 1c Preferred Units (which units were converted into shares of our Series 1c Preferred Stock in connection with our conversion into a Delaware corporation, which was equal to 5% of our total capitalization (on a fully-diluted basis) at the time of issuance, At the time of issuance, these units were valued at \$730,962.
 We subsequently cancelled the shares of Series 1c Preferred Stock issued to Villani pursuant to the Second License Amendment, as described below.
-Pursuant to the First License Amendment, we also agreed to make certain milestone payments to Villani, which rates were subsequently amended pursuant to the Second License Amendment, as discussed below.
+Pursuant to the First License Amendment on the Second License Amendment, as discussed below.
 To date, the \$750,000 milestone payment made in connection with the First License Amendment is the total amount paid to Villani in connection with the License.

-On July 30, 2021, we entered into a Second Amendment to the License and Settlement Agreement (or, the Second License Amendment), whereby, for the settlement of certain disputes arising under the First License Amendment, we agreed to exchange the shares of Series Ic Preferred Stock owned by Villani for an increase of milestone payments and royalty rates due to Villani under the License Agreement.
-The resulting royalty rates payable pursuant to the Second License Amendment are equal to single-digit percentages of net sales of License Products and HJW Combination Products (as defined in the License Agreement), subject to certain adjustments as set forth in the Second License Amendment.
-Royaltis are payable on a country-by-country and Licensed Product-by-Licensed Product-by-Licensed Product-by-Licensed Products for the last to expire in a set to avail is set to expire in 2023), (ii) the expiration of regulatory exclusivity for such Licensed Product in such country, and the date of the first commercial sale of the License Agreement unit to the Second License Amendment, if we sublicense the License, we are obligated to pay to Villani a sublicense fee of between 10% and 30% of Sublicense Revenues (as defined in the License Agreement).
-Such future milestone payments due to Villani (all payable to Villani in cash or in equity, at the option of Villani) are in aggregate amounts of up to \$3.5 million in development milestones and \$37.0 million in sales milestones.
-We paid to Villani \$1.0 million upon the closing of our initial public offering.
+On July 30, 2021, we entered into a Second Amendment to the License and Settlement Agreement (or, the Second License Amendment), whereby, for the settlement of certain disputes arising under the First License Amendment, we agreed to exchange the shares of Series 1c Preferred Stock owned by Villani for an increase of milestone payments and royalty rates due to Villani under the License Agreement.
+The resulting royalty rates payable pursuant to the Second License Amendment are equal to single-digit preentages of net sales of License Products of the Milestone payment in the License Agreement, Supplies to certain adjustments as set forth in the Second License Amendment, Royaltiss are payable on a country-by-by-Licensed Product is used, for the period of time from the effective date of the License Agreement until the later of (i) the expiration of the last to expire valid claim in such country (which is set to expire in 2023), (ii) the expiration of regulatory exclusivity for such Licensed Product is usued to usual to the Second License Amendment, if we such as the commercial sale of the License Product in such country, Pursuant to the Second License Amendment, and (iii) 15 years from the date of the fitters of Sublicenses Revoluct outpry, Pursuant to the Second License Amendment, if we such as the payable to Villani (all payable to Villani in cash or in equity, at the option of Villani) are in aggregate amounts of up to \$3.5 million in development milestones and \$37.0 million in sales milestones.
+We paid to Villani \$1.0 million upon the closing of our initial public officials.